KANGRUIMING/gradioChat/README.md

 2. Open the Gradio interface in your browser and start speaking.

 ## Code Overview
--- generate_voiceover(content): Generates a voiceover from the provided text content using ElevenLabs' API. <br/>
+- Generate_voiceover(content): Generates a voiceover from the provided text content using ElevenLabs' API.
--- transcribe(audio): Transcribes the provided audio file using OpenAI's Whisper model and generates a conversation transcript.
+- Transcribe(audio): Transcribes the provided audio file using OpenAI's Whisper model and generates a conversation transcript.